misterelusive/Getting-and-Cleaning-Data/README.md

 To run this file make sure the paths are properly set in your machine.

-1. Open this file in R Studio.
+1. Open the file "run_analysis.R" in R Studio.
 2. Ensure that the path for the data files are correct.
 3. Run the file